Ninjas vs. Zombies: Critical reception

-The production was anticipated within the horror film community, due in part to its combination of two popular genres—zombies and ninjas.
-In a comment typifying the appeal of the hybrid, BD Horror News noted, "There are ninjas, and there are zombies, what more do you need?"
+Ninjas vs. Zombies was anticipated within the horror film community, due in part to its combination of two popular genres, zombies and ninjas.
+In a comment typifying the appeal of the hybrid, Bloody Disgusting noted, "There are ninjas, and there are zombies, what more do you need?"

 In February 2009, the film garnered an "Award of Merit: Feature Film" at "The Indie Fest".

-Another horror genre publication, "Fatally Yours," urged its readers to see the film, asking: "What?
-Do we need to send the zombie army to drag you there?"
-The same publication described the film as "a homegrown indy filmed right here in Northern VA.
-Part Evil Dead, part Clerks, part Buffy, part Bourne Identity, with some Harry Potter, a twist of vermouth and a lime chaser - uh, wait ...
-Funny, Violent, a Rollercoaster; with GOBS of local talent - and international appeal."
+Another horror genre publication, Fatally Yours, urged its readers to see the film, describing it as "a homegrown indy filmed right here in Northern VA", with elements of Evil Dead, Clerks 2, Buffy the Vampire Slayer, The Bourne Identity, and Harry Potter.
+It also called the film "funny, violent, a rollercoaster; with GOBS of local talent - and international appeal".

-On the other hand, the film has been criticized for its thematic similarity to earlier works.
-One critic, for example, joked that it should not be confused with 1987's singular Ninja vs. Zombie, 1997's Zombie Ninja Gangbangers, or 2004's Vampires vs. Zombies, noting, "This is, er, zombieS versus ninjaS.
-You know, plural?"
+The film has also been criticized for its thematic similarity to earlier works.
+One critic joked that it should not be confused with 1987's singular Ninja vs. Zombie, 1997's Zombie Ninja Gangbangers, or 2004's Vampires vs. Zombies.
+Prior to its release, the film's third trailer received a mixed review from Chris Beaumont of Newstex.
+Beaumont described the film as a "super low-budget outing" that "looks terrible", but praised it for the filmmakers making up for their technical flaws with "energy and love for the genre".

-Before its release, the film's third trailer received the following comments from movie reviewer Chris Beaumont.
-"Seriously, how can you go wrong?
-It has zombies and ninjas, not to mention magic and blood.
-This super low-budget outing looks terrible.
-Terribly good that is.
-No, the production values are not good and the acting looks even worse, but what they lack in quality and polish, they more than appear to make up for with energy and love for the genre.
-Looking forward to this!"

 Sequels

-A sequel to the film, titled Ninjas vs Vampires was released in early 2011.
-A third film Ninjas vs Monsters released in 2013.
+A sequel to the film, titled Ninjas vs. Vampires, was released in early 2011.
+A third film, Ninjas vs. Monsters, released in 2013.